codeaim/etdrivingschool-mock/README.md

 ### Introduction

-HTML, CSS & Javascript mock up of etdrivingschool.co.uk
+*etdivingschool-mock** is a HTML, CSS & Javascript mock up of etdrivingschool.co.uk

 #### Pages
 * index - Intro page introducing the service and website